jin-qu/jinqu-odata/README.md

 // $apply=groupby((deleted),aggregate(deleted,$count as count))
 ```

 As you can see in the translation, jinqu-odata supports `groupBy` with the `$apply` convention.

+## Old Browsers

+jinqu-odata uses jinqu as a querying platform, if you want to use jinqu features with old browsers, please refer to [jinqu documentation](https://github.com/jin-qu/jinqu#readme).

 ## License